MRU-CSIS-1501-201901-001/assignments/asg.02.befuddling.beasts/class.docs/docs.CurrentScoreView.md

 ### public String view()

-> This method returns a specifically-formatted String - take a look at the sample runs in [../asg.02.befuddling.beasts.docs](asg.02.befuddling.beasts.docs.md) to see what it should look like.
+> This method returns a specifically-formatted String - take a look at the sample runs in [the main docs](https://github.com/MRU-CSIS-1501-201901-001/assignments/blob/master/asg.02.befuddling.beasts/asg.02.befuddling.beasts.docs.md) to see what it should look like.
 (Note the number of leading 0s....)

 ### public String toString()